SruthiKorembathe/CICDImplementation/Template-REST-API.md

 }
 ```

+Note that for a 404 (Not found) it is helpful to include a message in the
+body indicating that the URL format is OK, but that the `PIZZA-ID` does not
+match an existing pie.
+This helps distinguish between a badly-formed URL and a missing resource.

+The message can be plain text (not processible by systems, but good for
+humans), or a JSON body following agreed conventions (processible in software
+by callers).

 > [!NOTE]
 > The same comment about decorating the response body with metadata applies
 > also to error responses, and not just to success responses.
+> So error messages might provide information on API version, and the body of
+> the error message is in the `reason` property.

 > [!NOTE]
 > There are a lot of approaches to handling error conditions in the JSON